Minnesota Department of Transportation

 Responsibilities

-• Ensure the MnDOT Records Retention Schedule complies with state law.
+• Consult with the Chief Counsel to confirm the MnDOT Records Retention Schedule complies with state and federal laws.

 • Approve and sign the MnDOT Records Retention Schedule.